VishnuVarthan05/Accenture-Virtual-Internships/README.md

 During this experience I have learnt and applied my data analytics skills to:

 1) Project Understanding - Project Requirements and team alignment
-2) Data Cleaning & Data Modelling (Used Microsoft Power BI
+2) Data Cleaning & Data Modelling (Using MS Excel)
 3) data Visualization and Storytelling- (Used Power BI )
 4) Presenting Insights back to the client (Microsoft PowerPoint)